Virginia's 41st House of Delegates district

 Virginia's 41st House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
-District 41 represents part of Fairfax County, Virginia.
-The seat is currently held by Democrat Eileen Filler-Corn.
-Filler-Corn was the Speaker of the House from 2020-2022.
+District 41 represents parts of Montgomery County, Virginia and Roanoke County, Virginia.
+The seat is currently held by Republican Chris Obenshain since 2024.
+Prior to the recent redistricing which moved the 41st district from Northern Virginia to Southwest Virginia, the district was represented by Democrat Eileen Filler-Corn.
+Filler-Corn was the Speaker of the House from 2020 to 2022.

 Geography

+Prior to the 2023 election, District 41 represented part of Fairfax County, Virginia.

-District 41 represents part of Fairfax County and is located in Virginia's 11th Congressional District.
+District 41 now represents parts of Montgomery County, Virginia and Roanoke County, Virginia.

 Elections

+2010-2021 Fairfax County

 Democrat Eileen Filler-Corn first took office on March 3, 2010, after winning a special election the day before: she defeated Republican Kerry Bolognese by 37 votes.
 She was reelected again in 2011, 2013, 2015, and 2017.

-In 2019, Filler-Corn became the Minority Leader (Leader of the Democratic Caucus) of the House of Delegate.
+In 2019, Filler-Corn became the Minority Leader (Leader of the Democratic Caucus) of the House of Delegates.

 In the November 2019 general election, Filler-Corn ran against Libertarian Rachel Mace and Independent John Wolfe.
 She won with 71.6% of the vote.
+She was reelected again in 2021.